 The New York Combat Revue is based in the Little Lip Theater, located in Times Square, New York City.
 Its pilot group is called the Star Division ( "Hoshigumi").
 Several of its members were reassigned from a previous, experimental Spirit Armor unit (also called the Star Division) that took part in World War I. Its commander is Shinjirou Taiga, nephew of Ichirou Ohgami.
 They pilot the Star-type Spirit Armor, which can also transform into fighter-jet mecha.
 They star in Sakura Taisen 5, the installment to be released in North America by Nippon Ichi.

 Core Sakura Taisen releases have combined Adventure-style gaming and romance game-like character interaction with turn-based tactical combat.

-The franchise is iconic and highly regarded.
-Its recorded sales are the highest of any Sega Saturn original title.
-On Famitsu's 1996 Top Ten Most-wanted games, Sakura Taisen was bested only by Final Fantasy VII.
-It currently ranks 13th on Famitsu's 100 all-time favorite games listing.
-It is the number one most-requested sequel according to surveys by Famitsu.
+The Sakura Taisen franchise is iconic and highly regarded in Japan.
+Recorded sales for the series are the highest of any Sega Saturn original title.
+On Famitsu's 1996 Top Ten Most-Wanted Games, Sakura Taisen was bested only by Final Fantasy VII.
+The series currently ranks 13th on Famitsu's 100 all-time favorite games listing and is the number one most-requested sequel according to surveys by Famitsu.
 In 2010, Sakura Shinguji ranked 17th place in Famitsu 's reader poll of top 50 best video game characters.
 She is one of the highest ranking female characters on the list, below Amaterasu from Okami and Yuna from Final Fantasy X.